Gerald B. Hrycyszyn

 Experience

-District Court Litigation Experience
+District Court Litigation

-• Led defense of Wayfair LLC in a patent suit filed by AR Design Innovations LLC involving augmented reality technology.
+• Led defense of Wayfair LLC in a patent lawsuit filed by AR Design Innovations LLC involving augmented reality technology.
 Secured a favorable settlement in light of a pending motion to transfer and an imminent IPR filing.
 (Case No. 6-21-CV-00880 (WDTX))

 • Represented Keurig in numerous patent, trademark, and trade dress cases involving coffee brewing technology.

-• Representing Shell Oil in defending multiple IPRs challenging Shell patents directed to catalysts.
+• Represented Shell Oil in defending multiple IPRs challenging Shell patents directed to catalysts.
 (IPR2021-01537, IPR2022-00158, IPR2022-00158)

 • Led the defense of three IPRs filed by Lenovo (United States), Inc. against three different LiTL, LLC patents directed to computing technologies, securing denials of institution in all of them.
 (IPR2021-00786, IPR2021-0800, IPR2021-00681)